We should start off by saying “long distance relationships suck” because every other article seems to.

 If we break down what being together means.
 It’s to be in each other’s presence.

 Lolo and I tried to various ways to feel each other’s presence while apart.
 We found the most impactful to involve the five human senses.
 For example:

-- Touch: We used Bond Touch bracelets that allowed us to feel each other’s “touch” no matter where we were or at what time (See our in-depth review for more details).
+- Touch: We used Totwoo Touch bracelets that allowed us to feel each other’s “touch” no matter where we were or at what time (See our in-depth review for more details).